envoyproxy/envoy-perf/salvo/README.md

 ### Scavenging Benchmark

-The 'Scavenging' Benchmark runs the benchmark on the local machine and uses a specified Envoy image for testing.
+The Scavenging Benchmark builds and runs [Nighthawk benchmark testsuite](https://github.com/envoyproxy/nighthawk/tree/main/benchmarks) on the local machine and uses a specified Envoy image for testing.
 Tests are discovered in the specified directory in the Environment object:

 ```yaml
 remote: false